 I think here it’s important to find camaraderie with each other even if our dietary strategies are vastly different.
 It’s important for us to hold our judgments and not to deny someone’s reality.
 It’s important for us to respect and believe one another.

-I would know – I am part of both carnivore and vegan FB groups – and the numbers are in the tens of thousands.
+I would know: I am part of both carnivore and vegan FB groups, and their numbers are in the tens of thousands.

 My question for you is this: if someone who only eats meat or only eats plants (possibly with IBD) reports to you they feel the best they have ever felt, are you going to respect them?
 I’m not saying don’t challenge, but will you accept that this is a reality for this person?
 Will you be open that you might actually be wrong?